About This Lesson Plan on Priorities

 Challenge for the All In Lesson Plan

 This week, try to be aware of the things you are holding on to.
-What is keeping you from being all in with Jesus?
+What is keeping you from risking it all for Jesus?
 When you become of something you value more than the Kingdom of God, imagine Jesus taking it from your hands and replacing it with something even better.
 Try risking it all and letting go.

 Prayer for the Lesson Plan on Risking it All